dell/PyU4V/docs/source/programmers_guide_src/replication.rst

 For full detailed information on snapshot policies in Unisphere for PowerMax please consult the official Unisphere for PowerMax online help guide.

-In the example below a new snapshot policy is created, modified, then deleted.
+In the example below, snapshot policy compliance over the last week is queried.

 .. literalinclude:: code/replication-snapshot-policy-compliance.py
     :linenos: